K09Gaurav/SQL_project_Covid/Data Analysed.md

 4. country with highest no of vaccination is china with number of vaccinatoin  ="3491077000"

 5. Continent with Highest Death count was North America	with 1144877 deaths
+6. Continent with highest infection Rate is Europe with	highest_infection_count=9900 and InfectionPercentage= 75.0727218759276 %